 Let’s run the testSample and see what happens upon clicking Run 1 integration spec.

-If you are interested to find more information about Test runner, click here.
+If you are interested in finding more information about Test runner, click here.

 First script

-Now we can write our first test script but before we will do that, it’s worth explaining the folder structure.
+Now we can write our first test script, but before we do that, it’s worth explaining the folder structure.

-sampleTest is a folder where we keep all the files inside the cypress folder and node_modules folder.
-Cypress folder contains fixtures folder, which includes data to use in the test process.
+sampleTest is a folder where we keep all the files inside the cypress folder and the node_modules folder.
+Cypress folder contains the fixtures folder, which includes data to use in the test process.
 Moreover, the cypress folder contains an integration folder where the files are for test execution.
-In addition, the cypress folder contains a plugins folder where we can find the opportunity of extended cypress functionality and videos where we can find test evidence recordings.
-Node_modules folder includes the node files required to run cypress tests.
+In addition, the cypress folder contains a plugins folder where we can find the opportunity for extended cypress functionality and videos where we can find test evidence recordings.
+The node_modules folder includes the node files required to run Cypress tests.

-This what we wrote just now is the simple test script, which allows cypress to visit the website.
+This is what we wrote just now: the simple test script, which allows Cypress to visit the website.

-Describe as the name points, describes the name on the main test (user journey).
-It describes the test which is the specific phase of the user journey. cy is the shortcut of cypress then we put . and command visit to tell our script that we need to visit the website, in that case Testing Traveler website.
+Describe, as the name suggests, the main test (user journey).
+It describes the test, which is the specific phase of the user journey. cy is the shortcut for cypress, then we put . and the command visit to tell our script that we need to visit the website, in this case, the Testing Traveler website.

 We can run our script in the test runner.